ceramicnetwork/docs/docs/run/nodes.md

-# Running a node
+# Hosting a node
-This guide describes how to spin up and run a hosted Ceramic node that can be used as a remote node by the [JS HTTP Client](../clients/javascript/http.md) or the [CLI](../clients/javascript/cli.md).
+This guide describes how to spin up and run a hosted Ceramic JS node that can be used as a remote node by the [JS HTTP Client](../clients/javascript/http.md) or the [CLI](../clients/javascript/cli.md).
 It can also be used for redundant stream pinning and replication from any other node.
 Currently, it is only possible to run nodes on the [Clay Testnet](../learn/networks.md#clay-testnet).
 We will add the ability to run nodes on [Mainnet](../learn/networks.md#mainnet) in the near future.

 ## **Installation**
 This guide requires the use of a console, [Node.js](https://nodejs.org/en/){:target="_blank"} v14, and [npm](https://www.npmjs.com/get-npm){:target="_blank"} v6.
 Make sure to have these installed on your machine.